-Formal complaints must be made to the Headteacher (unless they are about the Headteacher), using the Complaint form (see Appendix A for the contact details of the Headteacher, and Appendix B for a copy of the form).
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher, please see below), via the school office.
+This may be done in person or in writing, preferably on the Complaint form (see Appendix A for the contact details of the Headteacher, and Appendix B for a copy of the form).
 The form is useful as it ensures that relevant information is communicated at the outset.